Mother Refuses To Get An Emotional Support Animal For Her Daughter Because She Doesn't Like Dogs

 OP is not a big fan of dogs and isn't ready to constantly be around one.

-Studies in the Journal of Psychological Science have found that the presence of an animal can enhance feelings of safety and security, particularly for those struggling with emotional challenges.
+Studies have found that the presence of an animal can enhance feelings of safety and security, particularly for those struggling with emotional challenges.

 OP's daughter is mad at her for refusing to get her a dog.